 - Print safety labels, view molecular structures, and obtain environmental & other regulatory information

 - Locate a particular vendor SDS

 - View/print US Department of Transportation’s Emergency Response Guides

 - Create department-specific SDS folders for easier SDS retrieval

-NOTE: If you are unable to access the GoldFFX database or if you are trying to access the database from a non-University of Michigan connection, please contact EHS at email@example.com for the login information.
+NOTE: If you are unable to access the GoldFFX database by one of the above links, or if you are trying to access the database from a non-University of Michigan connection, please contact EHS at email@example.com for the login information.

 To find a SDS using the GoldFXX database:

 - Next to Name/CAS, click + and the system displays a list of search options.

 - Select a search option and type in the appropriate information based on the search option selected in step 1.
 NOTE: The system will auto-complete the information being typed and display possible matches in a pop-up search box.

 - Do you know the vendor’s name?